seasox/bs-poc/README.md

-# bs_poc
+# swage

-## Blacksmith Proof of Concept
+## Swage

-This crate is a proof of concept for an end-to-end blacksmith attack.
+Swage is a modular framework for end-to-end Rowhammer attacks.
 It includes several modules that handle different aspects of the attack, such as memory allocation, hammering, and victim management.